 - Option #1 : Each server hosts copies of the load balanced website files and a file replication service is running to ensure that all files on all servers are up to date.
 This is the recommended approach.

 - Option #2 : The load balanced website files are located on a centralized file share (SAN/NAS/Clustered File Server/Network Share).

-And you'll obviously need a load balancer to do your load balancing!
+And you will need a load balancer to do your load balancing.